poggit/poggit-phpstan/README.md

 # poggit-phpstan
-PHPStan docker image specifically made for poggit.
+PHPStan docker image specifically made for poggit based from pmmp/PocketMine-docker and NxtLvLSoftware/docker-pmmp.